 We value the benefits of PE and sports to build children’s self-confidence, esteem and self-worth which is character building and essential for our pupils’ development.

 We aim to provide opportunities for all children to experience competition at various levels both individually and as part of a team by means on in and out of school competitions.
 This will hopefully inspire children to participate fully and benefit from all aspects of sport physically, emotionally and socially.

 The PE and sport premium is designed to help primary schools improve the quality of the PE and sports activities they offer their pupils.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport and will see money going directly to primary school head teachers to spend on improving the quality of sport and PE for their children.
 From the academic years 2013/2014 to 2016/2017, the government provided funding of £150 million per annum.
 In 2017/2018, this premium was doubled for schools to further develop PE and sport.In 2018/2019 schools with 16 or fewer eligible pupils receive £1000 per pupil.
 Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.
-Here at Emmaville that will mean £18,720 for the academic year 2018/2019, and £18,890 for the current academic year 2019/2020.
+Here at Emmaville, that meant £18,720 for the academic year 2018/2019, and £18,890 for the current academic year 2019/2020.

 The School Sport Premium money is ring fenced and can only be spent on Physical Education and sport provision in school.
 Schools will be expected to use the funding to make additional and sustainable improvements to the quality of physical education, physical activity and sport that they offer.

 The Department of Education recommends that schools use the funding to;

 PE and Sport is important and valued at Emmaville Primary School and this funding will help us to enhance and sustain current and future progressions.
 It is of the upmost importance to us that all children benefit from this sports funding, regardless of sporting ability.